A Pseudo-likelihood Approach to Under-5 Mortality Estimation: Application

 Showing just summary measures of mortality (NMR, IMR, U5MR), we see the same patterns in Figure \ref{fig:malawi_mr_mainbody}.
-The Weibull model in each time periods underestimates NMR, and overestimates U5MR, relative to the Turnbull estimator, particularly for the period $[2000,2005)$.
-In contrast, the lognormal model confidence intervals cover NMR, IMR, and U5MR in both time periods, with the exception of IMR in $[2005,2010)$ where only the Weibull model captures the Turnbull estimate.
-As seen in Table \ref{tab:modelval}, the differences between the Weibull estimates and Turnbull estimates capture zero for 41.7\% and 60.7\% of ages where the Turnbull estimate is defined, prior to age 60 months, for $[2000, 2005)$ and $[2005, 2010)$, respectively.
-In contrast, the differences between the lognormal estimates and Turnbull estimates capture zero for 91.7\% and 77.4\% of ages.
+The Weibull model in each time period underestimates NMR, and overestimates U5MR, relative to the Turnbull estimator, particularly for the period $[2000,2005)$.
+In contrast, the lognormal model confidence intervals cover NMR, IMR, and U5MR in both time periods, with the exception of IMR in $[2005,2010)$ where only the Weibull model captures the Turnbull estimate and U5MR in $[2005,2010)$ where the lognormal confidence interval is slightly too low to capture the Turnbull estimate of U5MR.
+As seen in Table 2, the differences between the Weibull estimates and Turnbull estimates capture zero for 44\% and 60\% of ages where the Turnbull estimate is defined, prior to age 60 months, for $[2000, 2005)$ and $[2005, 2010)$, respectively.
+In contrast, the differences between the lognormal estimates and Turnbull estimates capture zero for 93\% and 80\% of ages.
 This aligns with the visualizations to suggest that the lognormal model is a better parametric fit for the mortality curve for children under the age of 5 than the Weibull model.

-The proposed SVD approach performs adequately in all countries in terms of capturing IMR and U5MR, but underestimates NMR in all time periods and countries.
-This makes sense, as the proposed SVD approach assumes a constant hazard between ages 0 and 12 months.
-Hence, unless mortality is decreasing linearly in the first year of life, the SVD approach will always underestimate NMR; if not linear, the survival curve will be convex.
-If finer scale life tables were available (for example, monthly life tables), this might be ameliorated.
+The log-quad model is not included in Table 2 because (1) it is not a model you can sample from based on the way the uncertainty bands are defined and therefore our model validation approach cannot apply, and (2) the model validation approach we use is intended specifically to compare the Turnbull estimator to our proposed parametric models, and not existing methods.